-Snapchat's Black History Month Virtual Art Gallery Is Celebrating Black Creators
+Snapchat's Virtual Art Gallery For Black History Month Is A Celebration Of Black Creators

 There are so many ways to celebrate Black History Month, from learning about the unsung heroes of Black history to donating to organizations uplifting Black communities.
 In 2019, many companies are contributing to the conversation around Black History Month in unique ways, including popular social media app Snapchat.
 Snapchat's celebration of the month not only includes a new lens, but also features an entirely new way to enjoy art.
 Snapchat's Black History Month virtual gallery is celebrating Black creators in a super inventive way and you'll definitely want to check it out.